-$^{^{9}}$ The financing assumptions used in this exercise are in line with Autumn Statement 2015 numbers.
+$^{^{10}}$ The financing assumptions used in this exercise are based on Autumn Statement 2016 numbers.

-10 The VAR is estimated using data from October 1992 to October 2015, making use of the OBR EFO November 2015 forecasts for the macroeconomic variables.
+11 The VAR is estimated using data from October 1992 to December 2016, making use of the OBR EFO November 2016 forecasts for the macroeconomic variables.
 For each year of the 15-year horizon, a yield curve forecast is produced.
 In order to generate a distribution of yield curve forecasts for each year, simulations around the central forecast are made by drawing from a distribution of errors, one thousand times.
 Two alternative yield curve distributions are analysed, normal and bootstrapped distributions.
 Nominal yields' forecasts are not restricted to positive values.
+Bootstrapping is an econometric technique that does not make an assumption about the parametric form of the distribution of errors from estimation, such as the normal distribution.
+Instead, resampling techniques are applied to actual estimation errors in order to deduce the underlying distribution of the data sample.
 The VAR currently only forecasts nominal yields; the break-even inflation rate from the Variable Roughness Penalty (VRP) yield curve model is used to derive the real yield curve.

-11 Debt interest from APF holdings is not netted out here while it is in the OBR's official debt interest forecast, in line with changes brought about by the European System of Accounts (ESA) 2010 statistical guidelines.
+12 Debt interest from APF holdings is netted out here, in line with the OBR's debt interest forecast.